MRS Training & Rescue are leading first aid training and assessment providers, and are approved by an awarding body.

 - Treat the patient

-- Minimize the risk of infection
+- Minimise the risk of infection

 - Manage post incident / emergency